lybCNU/xol1RI/RNAseq/briggsae_nigoni_hybrid/README.md

 1. Load the processed RNA-seq dataset (`RNAseq.RDS`) into R.
 2. Use the scripts (`fig2_figS2.R`, `fig3CDE_figS3.R`) to reproduce the figures presented in the study.
-3. Consult `Data_S1.txt` for the list of genes whose RNA-seq reads have less than 1% interspecific mapping contamination.

 ## Citation